fastapi/fastapi/docs/tutorial/security/get-current-user.md

 {!./src/security/tutorial002.py!}
 ```

-!!! info
-    Here you could actually use `Security` instead of depends too.

-    But it is not required.

-    The key point where you should use `Security` is when passing an instance of `OAuth2PasswordBearer`.

-    Because **FastAPI** will use the fact that you are using `Security` and that you are passing an instance of that class `OAuth2PasswordBearer` (that inherits from `SecurityBase`) to create all the security definitions in OpenAPI.

 Notice that we declare the type of `current_user` as the Pydantic model `User`.

 This will help us inside of the function with all the completion and type checks.